Back to Home

 5

-Processing Time: The entire process typically takes 4-12 weeks depending on your state DMV's processing times.
-Plate Brokers cannot expedite DMV processing.
+Processing Time: The overall timing of a plate transfer depends entirely on your state DMV's workflows and current processing times.
+Plate Brokers cannot control or expedite DMV processing.

 Buyer & Seller Responsibilities